-TESOL Program (Teaching English to Speakers of Other Languages)
+TESOL Certificate Program (Teaching English to Speakers of Other Languages)

 This program is designed for both prospective English language teachers interested in working in the ESL field, as well as practicing teachers who wish to upgrade their skills and qualifications.
-The coursework requirements for the program are EDUC 4673, EDUC 4683, and EDUC 4863.
-Students must also complete a non-credit practicum to satisfy the requirements of the program.
-The program qualifies applicants to apply for TESL Canada Standard 1 Professional Certification.
+The coursework requirements for the certificate are EDUC 4673, EDUC 4683, and EDUC 4863.
+Students must also complete a non-credit practicum to satisfy the requirements of the certificate.
+The certificate qualifies applicants to apply for TESL Canada Standard 1 Professional Certification.
 Courses are available both on campus during the academic year, or by online learning.